bohdanka194/ConcertPOSSystem/README.md

 # ConcertPOSSystem
+Hi humans!
-Represent simple concert point of sale system.
+This program will be represent simple concert point of sale system.